ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * Legacy "cancellationDate": "2020-03-17", appears not to have an equiv in Modernise - we would will use registrationStatus to identify if a Modernise LPA is cancelled
 * "onlineLpaId": "A15527329531"  not needed in Use as we use uid

-new fields - jointlyAndSeverally for some and not others TODO
+It looks as though Modernise may at some point support jointlyAndSeverally for some Attorneys only and not others, but this is yet to be confirmed.

 ## Decision
 Changes to the data structure will consist of (a) New fields and (b) Existing fields populated from differently named ones